maximilian-ho/how-we-teach-ourselves/how_to_focus_on_solving_social_issues.md

 **Reduce our consumption of entertainment:** Whenever we lack motivation, we set a three-minute timer, during which we must work.

-**Overcome regret:** We focus on helping others to avoid the mistakes we made (without being condescending).
+**Overcome regret:** To overcome regret, we focus on helping others to avoid the mistakes we made (without being condescending).